 Applicants will be notified of their status as soon as adjudication is complete, approximately three to five weeks following the application deadline.

-This year we will be accepting three applicants in the first stage of their careers who have not published a book in translation nor are enrolled in a higher education institution in each of the following countries: Canada, the United States, and Mexico.
+Emerging translators are in the first stage of their careers who have not published a book in translation nor are enrolled in a higher education institution.
 Emerging translators do not need to fulfill the requirement of having published a book-length translation or its equivalent, nor are they expected to have a publishing contract or letter of intent for their current project.
 Please indicate if you are applying as an emerging translator applicant in the SlideRoom portal.

 Specific information for student applicants: